foenich/docs/docs/ppuc_hardware/index.md

 ![led matrix wiring](../images/hardware/led_matrix_wire.png)

 ### LED Flasher
 Flashers are connected like direct LEDs.
 Use a mid power output or connect them like solenoids (with adjusted PWM value in the config file).
+See also chapter [PWM and LEDs](#section_pwm_and_leds).

 ### General Illumination (GI)
-The GI (consisting of several LEDs in parallel) are usually connected like solenoids (with adjusted PWM value in the config file).
-But you can also use a mid power output (likewise the direct LEDs).
+The GI can be connected like direkt LEDs (consisting of several LEDs in parallel).
+Use mid power outputs or high power outputs.
+When using higher voltages with PWM make sure you also read chapter [PWM and LEDs](#section_pwm_and_leds).

 ### Controlled LED Strip
 Controlled LED strips (e.g. with WS2812B LEDs) are daisy chained LEDs that can be individually controlled.
 To archive that each LED has a chip inside.
 Power supply is 5 V and the single data line is connected to a special terminal (#25).